SchulzLab/RAPID/docs/UseCases.rst

 Case Studies
 ------------

-To exemplify the use of RAPID, we performed to case studies.
-Sample outputs from the case study can be seen following the links below.
+To exemplify the use of RAPID, we performed two case studies, which are part of the bioarXiv/Manuscript.
+Using the Reproducible script, and associated data provided in the `GitHub page of RAPID <https://github.com/SchulzLab/RAPID/tree/master/CaseStudy/>`_ , you can perform all the analysis part of these case studies.

+Below you can find few sample output from the case studies.

+An example visualisation of the basic statistics produced by RAPID, for the *Paramecium tetraurelia* case study .
 `Visualization of Statistics <http://htmlpreview.github.io/?https://github.com/SchulzLab/RAPID/blob/master/CaseStudy/ExampleVisualization/Visualization_BasicStatistics_rDNA_EST_51A.html>`_

+An example visualisation of the normalised comparison plots produced by RAPID, for the *Paramecium tetraurelia* case study .
 `Visualization of Comparisons <http://htmlpreview.github.io/?https://github.com/SchulzLab/RAPID/blob/master/CaseStudy/ExampleVisualization/Visualization_Comparison_All_rDNA.html>`_

-Using the Reproducible script, and associated data provided in the `GitHub page of RAPID <https://github.com/SchulzLab/RAPID/tree/master/CaseStudy/>`_ , you can perform all the analysis part of these case studies.

 Visualization: Statistical Report